intelsdi-x/swan/docs/development.md

 ### Continuous integration

 We use Jenkins as a pre check for our pull requests.
-This, currently, does not carry out integration tests.
+By default, unit tests will be run.
+Add comment `run integration test` in PR to run integration tests.
+All tests must pass to merge PR.

 ### Reviewing